Codesai/curso-tdd-java/katas-java/password-validator/README.md

 # Key
 This kata shows the importance of:

-  - selecting good examples
+  * Selecting good examples

-	- selecting the test order
+	* Selecting the test order

-	- having good assertions (testing only one thing and being always true)
+  * Having good assertions (testing only one thing and being always true)